 The “har” in Yaqub-har is a Hebrew-Semitic word that can mean hill, mount or mountain.
 This word is actually connected with Jacob several times in the Bible (Genesis 31:25, 54; Isaiah 2:3).
 It may have even constituted some kind of a familial suffix or “surname” among the Hyksos (as is also attested by the next name, below).

 Little is known archaeologically about Yaqub-har, besides his appearance on these seals.
 Egyptologists still debate whether or not he literally “ruled” or was simply a leading figure among the Hyksos community (naturally, the latter would appear to best fit the biblical account).
 Whatever the case, it is an uncanny match for the biblical patriarch Jacob in name, period, location and community.
-It is also apparent that his name was somewhat venerated or popular among the Hyksos; another leader bears a similar variant, Yaqbim.
+It is also apparent that this name was somewhat venerated or popular among the Hyksos; another leader bears a similar variant, Yaqbim.

 Issachar